cdapio/cdap/cdap-docs/developer-guide/source/case-study.rst

   }

-``pageViewStore`` uses a ``Table`` object to store this information. ``Table`` is a class provided by the CDAP system which exposes *rows*.
+``pageViewStore`` uses a ``Table`` object to store this information. ``Table`` is a class provided by the CDAP system which has rows and columns.
 A row consists of a row key and one or more columns with values associated with them.
 Two rows can have different sets of columns.
 Using the Java ``Map`` interface, a ``Table`` can be seen as being of type ``Map<byte[], Map<byte[], byte[]>>``.